 The structuring of social systems around gender is universal.
 In most cultures, patriarchy is the norm, in which men hold power and prevail in roles of political leadership, moral authority, and control of resources (Smuts, 1995).
 Although some precontact Indigenous cultures were patriarchal, most would be defined as egalitarian or matriarchal (Shannon, 2006; Stewart, 2002).
 While there was a gendered division of labour, gender roles were equally valued and often fluid.
-Two Spirit5 people, frequently considered a third gender, were seen to have special gifts and insights (Hunt, 2016).
+Two Spirit people, frequently considered a third gender, were seen to have special gifts and insights (Hunt, 2016).
 Among many Indigenous cultures, gendered transitions from childhood to adulthood (e.g., vision quest, moon ceremony) were given equal value for the individual and the community (Ude, 1990).
 Based on the historical record, men and women enjoyed good relations and female authority and leadership was not uncommon (Brown, 2017; Ude, 1990).
-An illustration of this can be found in the well-known quote of Ada gal'kala (Cherokee Peace Chief) who, while addressing a British treaty delegation in the late-1770s, asked, "Where are your women?
+An illustration of this can be found in the well-known quote of Ada gal'kala (Cherokee Peace Chief)

+The Indian Act did not allow women to possess land or marital property so that if they were widowed or separated, they and their children had to leave their home and community with nothing who, while addressing a British treaty delegation in the late-1770s, asked, "Where are your women?
 How can we possibly talk to you about peace if your women aren't here?"
 (Parisi & Corntassel, 2007, p.
 81).